snowl/LoLEnhancementSuite/README.md

 Adds an option to appear offline in the chat options.
 You appear invisible to everyone, but all chat functions still remain.

+* DoomBotsDifficulties

+Unlocks all Difficulties at the GameMode Doom Bots.

 * KeepMyPage

 Stops the client from switching back to the home page after a queue is declined.